SaiSindhuja197/mslearn-openai/Instructions/Labs/integrate-azure-openai.md

       }

-      // Define the function that gets the response from Azure OpenAI endpoint private static void GetResponseFromOpenAI(string systemMessage, string userMessage)
+      // Define the function that gets the response from the Azure OpenAI endpoint private static void GetResponseFromOpenAI(string systemMessage, string userMessage)
       {
           Console.WriteLine("\nSending prompt to Azure OpenAI endpoint...\n\n");